 - Priority email and phone support.
 You also get priority support for called-in questions and emailed questions.
-All your communications will be pushed ahead of the lower-priced plans.
-This reduces the wait times by a great deal of time.
+All your communication will be pushed ahead of the lower-priced plans.
+This reduces the wait times considerably.

 - Federal audit assistance.
-The premium package comes with free federal audit assistance which TaxSlayer claims it’s worth $29.
+The premium package comes with free federal audit assistance.
 This is, however, free for three years from the time of filing.
-Note that this does not include support issues relating to schedule K or C filings.
+Note that this does not include support issues relating to Schedule C, K-1, or Form 2555.

 This package includes all that’s included in the Premium package, plus:

 - Access to self-employment tax pros.
 The company has tax professionals for the self-employed.
-So if you have questions relating to Schedule C tax filing or any doubts about business tax deductions you qualify for, they will offer the help.
+So if you have questions relating to Schedule C tax filing or any doubts about business tax deductions you qualify for, this version offers the help you need.

 - Self-employment tax reminders and tips.
 With this plan, you get tips and reminders for the self-employed, so you don’t have to go hunting for help from online forums and the help database.